saucelabs/sauce-docs/docs/api-testing/vault.md

 1. Click **Import**.
 1. Click **Choose File**.
 1. Select the .csv or .json file from your machine.
-1. Optionally, you can skip the last two steps by dragging and dropping directly the file.
+1. Optionally, you can skip the last two steps by dragging and dropping the file.

 #### Company Vault: